 If you’re looking for massive growth quickly this is the option for you.
 Open up your popular boards as group boards and they’ll populate themselves with a ton of great content and you won’t have to think about them.

-To open them up as group boards, first invite biz friends who you know will only pin quality content and then you can edit the board description with group rules and how to apply.
+To open them up as group boards, first invite biz friends who you know will only pin quality content.
+Then you can edit the board description with group rules and how to apply.
 Include your email and instruct people to make the subject line “Pinterest Group Board Request.”

 From there don’t open your board up to just anyone who asks.
 Make sure that you check out their account and their own boards first to see what type of content they are pinning.
 If the content isn’t great, don’t assume they’ll make an exception for your boards.

 From there?
 Watch your boards populate themselves with great content.
-I do a sweep maybe once a month to make sure everyone is following the rules, and I’ll remove anyone who isn’t.
+Do a sweep about once a month to make sure everyone is following the rules and remove anyone who isn’t.